 Firms that employ 50 or more full-time equivalent non-seasonal employees are subject to the employer responsibility requirements in the ACA, which begin in 2014.
-If the employer does not offer coverage to employees and has at least one full-time employee receiving subsidies in the exchange, the firm is subject to a penalty of \$2,000 per full-time employee (full-time is defined as 30 or more hours per week).
+If the employer does not offer coverage to employees and has at least one full-time employee receiving subsidies in the exchange, the firm is subject to a penalty of \$2,000 per full-time employee (full-time is defined as 30 or more hours per week) in 2014, increasing subsequently by the ratio of insurance premium growth to cost of living inflation.
 The \$2,000 penalty is not applied for the first 30 employees in a firm.
-Firms that offer coverage are subject to an annual penalty of \$3,000 per full-time employee who receives tax credit subsidies in the Exchange due to ineligibility for their employer's plan, lack of affordability, or if the employer's plan has an average actuarial value of less than 60%.
-Through 2016, firms with 100 employees or fewer can purchase coverage in the Exchange.
-Beginning in 2017, states will be able to open up the Exchange to larger employers.
-For those employed by large employers purchasing coverage through the Exchange, no federal subsidies will be provided.
+Firms that offer coverage are subject to an annual penalty of \$3,000 per full-time employee who receives tax credit subsidies in the Exchange due to ineligibility for their employer's plan, lack of affordable coverage (singleonly policy is offered at greater than 9.5% of income), or if the employer's plan has an average actuarial value of less than 60 percent.
+Until 2016, firms with 50 employees or fewer can purchase coverage in the Small Business Health Options Program (SHOP) Exchange in California.
+In 2016, the ACA requires the inclusion of employers of 100 or fewer workers in the SHOP Exchange.
+Beginning in 2017, states will be allowed to open up the Exchange to larger employers.
+For workers taking-up employer coverage purchased through the Exchange, no federal subsidies will be provided.
 However, in these cases, employers are likely to contribute to premiums and the employees will be protected by the rules of the Exchange rather than the less restrictive rules that will continue to exist in the large group market outside of the Exchange.